-ARISE (Awareness, Response, Intervention, Support and Empowerment) is a program designed to increase access to on-campus mental health services and support for students who have been impacted by gender based violence while they are enrolled at the University of Cincinnati.
-A student who qualifies as ARISE will receive free services at CAPS.
+ARISE (Awareness, Response, Intervention, Support and Empowerment) is a program designed to increase access to on-campus mental health services and support for students who have been impacted by gender based violence.
+A student in the ARISE program will receive flexible and comprehensive mental health services at no cost at CAPS.
 Recognizing that gender based violence prevention is a community responsibility, CAPS ARISE therapists also provide outreach and prevention based education to the UC campus.

 All students deserve to access their education in an environment safe from sexual and gender based violence.
 All students deserve to feel supported and cared for as part of the University of Cincinnati community.
 The ARISE mission is within our name.
 At CAPS we strive to…

 · Build Awareness of the impact of gender based violence on UC students.

 · Provide the appropriate Response to campus needs for mental health services for survivors.

 · To promote training and provision of evidence based Interventions for survivors.